-Wildlife Trafficking Wildlife trafficking, a form of structured organized crime, is a big threat to countless species which are essential for ecosystem health.
+Wildlife trafficking, a form of structured organized crime, is a big threat to countless species which are essential for ecosystem health.
 Combating this crime involves strengthening justice systems, reducing demand, and supporting local livelihoods to protect biodiversity effectively (UNODC, 2021).

-Associated Crimes Corruption, document fraud, and related crimes further led to forest destruction, wildlife trafficking, and illegal mining.
-Addressing these crimes is crucial for improving governance and reducing environmental damage (Piabuo et al., 2021). te Te Waste Mismanagement Illegally trafficked waste often ends up in some illegal lands or and burned openly, releasing methane and harmful pollutants.
+Corruption, document fraud, and related crimes further led to forest destruction, wildlife trafficking, and illegal mining.
+Addressing these crimes is crucial for improving governance and reducing environmental damage (Piabuo et al., 2021).

+Illegally trafficked waste often ends up in some illegal lands or and burned openly, releasing methane and harmful pollutants.
 Open burning most of the time increases carbon emissions, far exceeding the impact of proper waste management.
 Addressing waste mismanagements requires global cooperation to enforce safe disposal practices and reduce greenhouse gas emissions (UNEP, 2015).

-Crimes Related to Waste Plastic Waste Mismanagement With global plastic production increasing day by day, waste management struggles to keep pace.
+With global plastic production increasing day by day, waste management struggles to keep pace.
 Illicit practices, such as mixing recyclable and non-recyclable plastics or misrepresenting origins cause plastic waste mismanagement with bypassing enforcement.
 Regulations under the Basel Convention aim to control plastic waste trading which is not enough (Reyna-Bensusan et al., 2019).
-So, stronger measures are needed to address the environmental and health impacts of plastic pollution. Ō CFC/HFC Mismanagement Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HFCs) are synthetic gases with high global warming potential, were banned under the Montreal Protocol and Kigali Amendment due to their ozone-depleting effects.
+So, stronger measures are needed to address the environmental and health impacts of plastic pollution.

+Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HFCs) are synthetic gases with high global warming potential, were banned under the Montreal Protocol and Kigali Amendment due to their ozone-depleting effects.
 Even after these bans, illicit trafficking of these gases is occurring frequently.
 Combating and preventing this issue needs better enforcement and encouraging sustainable alternatives to ensure compliance with international agreements (UNODC, 2021).

-Crimes against the environment, whether in ecosystems, forests, marine or management, have some far-reaching impacts on biodiversity, climate, and human health.
+Crimes against the environment, whether in marine ecosystems, forests, or waste management, have some far-reaching impacts on biodiversity, climate, and human health.
 Properly addressing these crimes requires comprehensive international cooperation, proper enforcement of existing laws, and creative solutions to promote sustainability.
-Focusing on prevention and accountability, all mitigate stakeholders can environmental threats and protect the future of the world.
+Focusing on prevention and accountability, all stakeholders mitigate the can these environmental threats and protect the future of the world.